top of page

 • Acting as a natural antioxidant

-It is also widely discussed in the context of supporting the body’s natural ability to clear unwanted cellular byproducts, which is why many people have been drawn to Eastern White Pine during times of increased immune burden.
+It is widely discussed in the context of supporting the body’s natural ability to clear unwanted cellular byproducts.
+This is why many people have been drawn to Eastern White Pine during times of increased immune burden.
+Shikimic acid is also the precursor molecule originally studied for certain pharmaceutical antiviral agents, illustrating the plant’s longstanding connection to respiratory system support.

 Although pure pharmaceutical suramin is a medication, the interest around Eastern White Pine comes from its naturally occurring suramin-like plant compounds found in conifer needles.